IHB-IBR-department/ER_simulator/README.md

 $$\text{Neuronal activity} =\text{ Oscillations (WC model)} + \text{Co-activations (box-car functions)}$$

-The package is based on modifications of the Wilson-Cowan model implemented in the [neurolib](https://github.com/neurolib-dev/neurolib) library, see
+The package is based on modifications of the Wilson-Cowan model implemented in the [neurolib](https://github.com/neurolib-dev/neurolib) library (see
 [Cakan, C., Jajcay, N. & Obermayer, K. neurolib: A Simulation Framework for Whole-Brain Neural Mass Modeling.
 Cogn.
 Comput.
-(2021)](https://doi.org/10.1007/s12559-021-09931-9).
+(2021)](https://doi.org/10.1007/s12559-021-09931-9)).
 The key differences from the neurolib implementation are:

  - The ability to change the synaptic weight matrix over time